Getting vaccinated protects you – and kids who aren’t vaccinated yet

-Doses of COVID-19 vaccine have been administered in Illinois, representing about 67% of residents 12 and up receiving their first dose.
+Doses of COVID-19 vaccine have been administered in Illinois, representing 76.1% of Illinoisans receiving two vaccine doses or the Johnson & Johnson single-dose vaccine.

 How do I get my vaccine?